 “We still have to make some significant changes both in this country and globally.
 The disparity between the haves and have-nots is stark, and social mobility is frighteningly limited.”

 Today, Diahann is still working to spread the idea of volunteerism and civic responsibility but in a new arena—the corporate world.

 She has taken up the newly-created role of Executive Director for Corporate Responsibility at Time Warner Inc. As a senior member of the team, she has primary responsibility for the company’s programs and resources designed to encourage and and support employee community engagement, corporate investments in New York City, as well as implementing the company’s college internship program.

-In many ways Diahann’s story captures the essence of what Hearts on Fire is about—following one’s inner voice and passion, defying the expectations of others.
+In many ways, Diahann’s journey captures the essence of what Hearts on Fire is about—following one’s inner voice and passion, identifying one’s personal gifts and using them to make life better for yourself and others.

 “I want people to be able to say the world is a better place because I was part of it.”